- Salmon P. Chase College of Law at Northern Kentucky University, J.D., 2008

 - Securing the dismissal of subrogation claims brought by a national insurance company against a 3PL provider under the Carmack Amendment

-- Successfully negotiating a half million dollar recovery for a 3PL provider from a shipper for a breach of contract claim
+- Successfully negotiating a half million dollar recovery for a logistics company from a shipper for a breach of contract claim

-Jay has presented on issues regarding risks inherent in the transportation and logistics industry, including vicarious liability, negligent hiring of carriers, the Carmack Amendment, FSMA, and the ELD Mandate.
+Jay has presented on issues regarding risks inherent in the transportation and logistics industry, including customer contract negotiation, audits, vicarious liability, negligent hiring of carriers, the Carmack Amendment, CARB, FSMA, and the ELD Mandate.

 Jay received his J.D. from the Northern Kentucky University Salmon P. Chase College of Law.
 He received his B.S.B.A. from Xavier University.